muhammadjan428/mastering_git/readme.md

-## Hello, Git!

-- i am adding this from 'branch-nametwo'

-- i am gonna change this

-- it will work or not
+## Hello, everybody welcome to my git i am here because i am branch3!

+- hi here bro

 - it is new branch